L480/l480.github.io/site/content/blog/dynamic-azure-service-principals.md

 ![Vault service principal API permissions](/images/dynamic-azure-service-principals2.png)

-If you want to automate this process, check out my blog post about [Granting Azure AD Admin Consent Programmatically](https://blog.nico-schiering.de/granting-azure-ad-admin-consent-programmatically/).

 ## Configuring Vault

 Now you need to enable the Azure Secret Engine in Vault.
 Therefore execute the bellow command.
 Make sure to replace **subscription\_id** and **tenant\_id** with your information and **client\_id** and **client\_secret** with those of the Vault service principal.